Lal Draman: About

 Lal Draman is a tourist destination located in Doda district, 23 km north from Doda town by road and 3 km further by foot.
-It's beautiful landscapes, number of scenic spots for picnic, pleasant summer and snow in winter are the main attractions for tourists.
+Its beautiful landscapes, number of scenic spots for picnic, pleasant summer and snow in winter are the main attractions for tourists.

 Tourism

-Lal Draman is known for tourist attraction in Doda district, seasonally local and foreign tourist visits there.
-In winters there is usually a 6-7 feet snowfall for which tourist visits there for winter-sports like skiing.
-It's beautiful landscapes, scenic picnic spots and cultural festival are the main attraction for tourists.
+Lal Draman is known for a tourist attraction in Doda district, seasonally local and foreign tourists visit there.
+In winters there is usually a 6-7 feet snowfall for which tourists visit there for winter sports like skiing.
+Its beautiful landscapes, scenic picnic spots and cultural festival are the main attraction for tourists.
 One day Grameen-cum-Tourism Mela organised every year in summers depicting the culture of Doda district and various cultural programmes performed in Sirazi, Bhaderwahi, Kashmiri and Urdu languages while many other sports like volleyball, kabaddi, horse racing, daku dances, animal shows, and other activities also performed on that day.
-The small mosque and temple built next to each other in Lal Draman, are said to be symbol of unity between Muslims and Hindus.
+The small mosque and temple built next to each other in Lal Draman, are said to be symbols of unity between Muslims and Hindus.